| Written by Christian Aadal

 The backbone of manufacturing automation lies in its components:

-• Robotics: Used for tasks ranging from assembly to painting, robotics are pivotal in automation.
+• Robotics: Robotics are pivotal in automation and are used for tasks ranging from assembly to painting.

 • Artificial Intelligence and Machine Learning: These technologies enable machines to make decisions and improve processes based on data analysis.